Pulled Apart - Part VIII: Protocol handlers

 The important points (numbered above) are:

-1. This is the protocol that you want to register, so if you want to register say zune:// then this is zune.
+1. This is the protocol you want to register, so if you want to register, say, zune://, then this is zune.

-2. This is a useful description on the default key.
+2. This is a useful description for the default key.

-4. This is path to the icon.
-So for Pull I just use the default program icon by setting the value to: E:\PortableApps\Pull\Pull.exe,1
+4. This is the path to the icon.
+For Pull, I just use the default program icon by setting the value to: E:\PortableApps\Pull\Pull.exe,1

-5. This is the command to execute when the URL is added.
-In Pull this is (note the %1 for the URL parameter): "E:\PortableApps\Pull\Pull.exe" "%1"
+5. This is the command to execute when the URL is clicked.
+In Pull, this is (note the %1 for the URL parameter): "E:\PortableApps\Pull\Pull.exe" "%1"

 The code to do this is rather simple: